A colored sl(N)-homology for links in S^3: Abstract

 \section{Abstract}

 Fix an integer $N\geq 2$.
 To each diagram of a link colored by $1,\dots,N$, we associate a chain complex of graded matrix factorizations.
 We prove that the homotopy type of this chain complex is invariant under Reidemeister moves.
 When every component of the link is colored by $1$, this chain complex is isomorphic to the chain complex defined by Khovanov and Rozansky in \cite{KR1}.
-We call the homology of this chain complex the colored $\mathfrak{sl}(N)$-homology and prove that it decategorifies to the Reshetikhin-Turaev $\mathfrak{sl}(N)$-polynomial of links colored by exterior powers of the defining representation.
+The homology of this chain complex decategorifies to the Reshetikhin-Turaev $\mathfrak{sl}(N)$ polynomial of links colored by exterior powers of the defining representation.